Converting T1-weighted MRI from 3T to 7T quality using deep learning: Introduction

 Magnetic Resonance Imaging (MRI) is an in vivo, non-invasive medical imaging technique used to visualize detailed internal structures of the body using magnetic fields.
 Brain MRI is critical for diagnosis and treatment planning of a wide range of neurological disorders, including normal pressure hydrocephalus \citep{Hashimoto2010}, glioma \citep{Weller2021}, epilepsy \citep{Wang2020}, neurovascular disease \citep{Debette2019}, and dementia \citep{Barkhof2011}, among many others \citep{Morrisb3016, Kuoy2022}.
 T1-weighted MRI scans are used to visualize and/or quantify anatomical structures, providing an excellent contrast between different tissue types.
 Besides its use in clinical care, structural MRI provides insights into regional brain structure and morphometry, allowing researchers to track alterations to gray and white matter over the course of normal brain development \citep{Bethlehem2022}, brain aging and disease \citep{Yang2024}.

 The quality of MR images is determined by the strength of the magnet, measured in teslas (T).
 Common field strengths within clinical care are 1.5T and 3T, whereas 7T is used primarily in research settings.
 Compared to 3T MRI, 7T offers a superior signal-to-noise ratio, spatial resolution and contrast, helping to visualize more fine-grained brain structures with greater fidelity.
 This visual improvement can aid clinicians in detecting many types of brain pathology \citep{Duzel2019,Opheim2021}.
 For instance, in multiple sclerosis (MS), 7T MRI enables the detection of small and subtle cortical lesions, and has a higher iron and myelin susceptibility that enables a better characterization of those lesions \citep{MS7T}.
 In epilepsy, where successful surgical treatment relies on correct localization of epilectic lesions, 7T scans offer more confidence in identification, especially in cases with more subtle pathology \citep{Zampeli2022,Sharma2021}.
 7T can also benefit Alzheimer's disease (AD) research by providing in vivo information about changes to structures that are difficult to image with 3T MRI, such as the locus coeruleus \citep{Priovoulos2018} and substructures of the medial temporal lobe \citep{Kenkhuis2019, Berron2017, perera20237TALZ}, while also allowing better visualization of microinfarcts and microbleeds \citep{vanVeluw2012,vanVeluw2015}.
-Despite these benefits, 7T scanners are rare, expensive and technically challenging to employ due in part to their powerful magnetic fields.
-At the time of writing, estimates suggest that there are less than 150 7T MRI scanners worldwide \footnote{google.com/maps/d/viewer?ll=1.9418261240470145\%2C0\&z=2\&mid=1dXG84OZIAOxjsqh3x2tGzWL1bNU}, used primarily for research.
+Despite these benefits, 7T scanners are rare, expensive, and technically challenging to employ, partly due to their powerful magnetic fields.
+At the time of writing, estimates suggest that there are less than 150 7T MRI scanners worldwide\footnote{\url{https://google.com/maps/d/viewer?ll=1.9418261240470145\%2C0\&z=2\&mid=1dXG84OZIAOxjsqh3x2tGzWL1bNU}}, used primarily for research.
 In contrast, the regular use of 3T MRI for routine clinical care has led to datasets of tens or even hundreds of thousands of 3T MRI images becoming available to researchers \citep{Bethlehem2022, wang2025triadvisionfoundationmodel}.